Barbara Cusumano Has the Answers

 But I feel guilty about filing!
 What should I do?

-Don't beat yourself up over filing for bankruptcy.
+Don’t beat yourself up over filing for bankruptcy.
 Many of the men and women who come to me are hardworking individuals who express that they feel ashamed and embarrassed about the prospect of filing for bankruptcy.
 No one should feel this way!
-Everyone goes through financial hard times — particularly with interest rates as high as 29.99 percent.
-Don't let misconceptions about bankruptcy stop you from obtaining the second chance you need.
-I am here to help you rebuild your finances and achieve renewed stability, security, and independence!
+Everyone goes through financial hard times—particularly with interest rates as high as 29.99 percent and a world health crisis!
+Don’t let misconceptions about bankruptcy stop you from obtaining the second chance you deserve.
+I am here to discharge your debt, help you rebuild your finances and achieve renewed stability, security, and independence!

-No matter what your situation looks like, I understand the laws that affect your financial situation and I am prepared to help you.
-Over the course of my years in practice in Florida, I have been able to discharge tens of millions of dollars in debt on behalf of my clients.
+No matter what your financial situation looks like, I understand the bankruptcy laws that affect you and I am prepared to help and provide answers.
+Over the course of my 25 years in practice in Florida, I have been able to discharge tens of millions of dollars in debt on behalf of my clients.
 With each new case I accept, I work hard to ensure that my clients are able to achieve freedom and stability through the debt relief solution that is right for them.